|Pvt. Ralph Hampton Buchanan

 When the planes landed, it was too late to do anything that day.
 The next day, when another squadron of planes was sent to the area, the buoys had been picked up by a fishing boat - with a tarp on its deck - which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 The ship took a southern route away from the normal shipping lanes and was escorted by the cruiser, the U.S.S.
-Astoria.
+Astoria and an unknown destroyer.
 Several times smoke was seen on the horizon, and the cruiser took off in its direction.
 Each time it turned out the ship was friendly.
-Thirteen days later, after a stop at Guam, the ship arrived in Manila Bay at 7:00 A.M. on September 26th.
+On Tuesday, September 16, the ships crossed the International Dateline, and the date changed to Thursday, September 18.
+The ships arrived in Manila Bay at 7:00 A.M. on September 26.
 The soldiers disembarked the ship at 3:00 P.M. and most rode buses to Fort Stotsenburg.
 Some remained behind to unload the tanks with the help of 17th Ordnance.

 The soldiers disembarked at 3:00 P.M. and taken by bus to Ft.
 Stotsenburg. where they lived in tents, along the main road between the Clark Field and the fort, until their barracks were completed on November 15, 1941.

 The first week of December 1941, the tank battalions were ordered to the perimeter of Clark Airfield to guard against enemy paratroopers.
 Two tank crew members remained with the tank at all times.
 The morning of December 8, 1941, the tankers heard the news of Japanese attack on Pearl Harbor just hours earlier.
 As they sat their tanks, the sky was filled with American planes.
 At noon, the planes landed and the pilots went to lunch.